piranna/xbmc-strm-collection/MC360 v1.x Video Marketplace Mod/WOL & SDOL README.txt

 MC360 Remote Computer Startup/Shutdown Mod for v1.0 (works with newer versions as well...and the xml files this changes aren't likely to change in the official build any time soon.)

-If you have any problems with this script, feel free to post in the thread, or PM on xbox-scene, as screen name timdog82001
+If you have any problems with this script, feel free to post in the thread, or PM on xbox-scene, at screen name timdog82001

 HOW TO SET UP SCRIPTS: